Nominations will be evaluated by a committee of distinguished faculty, including past winners of the Associates Award for Excellence in Teaching.

 - Some examples are a serving as a highly sought-after expert in inclusive teaching practices in higher education; developing a widely-adopted teaching approach in a discipline; authoring of a widely-used book on innovative, evidence-based higher education teaching practices; etc.

-Successful nomination packets include evidence from formative or summative evaluations from at least one of following sources:
+Nomination packets include evidence from formative or summative evaluations from at least one of following sources:

 - A school’s established peer-review teaching evaluation processes